mikecurtis1/Hierarchy/README.md

 ### Generating Internal Descriptor Tag

 In the sample file above, genre and subgenre terms are used to generate descriptor tags for each item row.
-The occurrence of each tag in the entire data file is totalled.
+The occurrences of each tag in the entire data file are totalled.

 `print_r($t->getTagCounts());`